Keeping safe at school and educational settings

-Remember that if anyone in your family has any of the Covid-19 symptoms you need to book a test and self isolate for 10 days.
-The GOV.UK website has the latest information on symptoms and self isolation, you can read the guidance for people with confirmed or possible coronavirus (Covid-19).
+Remember that if anyone in your family has any of the Covid-19 symptoms you need to book a test and the whole household must self-isolate.
+The GOV.UK website has the latest information on symptoms and self-isolation, you can read the guidance for people with confirmed or possible coronavirus (COVID-19).

-If your child displays Covid-19 symptoms whilst in an educational setting or school
+If your child displays Covid-19 symptoms whilst in school or an educational setting

-If your child were to develop any symptoms whilst in an educational setting or a school, they will be taken to a safe room and will be supervised until their parent and carer can collect them.
+If your child were to develop any symptoms whilst in school or an educational setting , they will be taken to a safe room and will be supervised until their parent and carer can collect them.
 On collection, they will be advised to get their child and young person tested and they will be able to do this online.
 At all times, the responsibility for testing rests with the parent and carer.

 Materials for you to display around school

 Materials and messages to share with parents and carers